factorhouse/kpow-helm-charts/README.md

 [Helm](https://helm.sh) is the package manager for Kubernetes.

-This repository is a Helm repo published at https://charts.operatr.io.
-View it on [ArtifactHUB](https://artifacthub.io/packages/helm/operatr-io/kpow).
+The Operatr IO Helm repository is published at https://charts.operatr.io.

+View the kPow Helm Chart on [ArtifactHUB](https://artifacthub.io/packages/helm/operatr-io/kpow).

 ## Prerequisites